kuffmode/kuffmode/README.md

-I study computational neuroscience and compose music.
+I do computational neuroscience and compose music.
 That's it for now!

 <!---
 kuffmode/kuffmode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.